verdaux/BookNotes/Software Architecture/Head first_ architecture characteristics.md

 - [ ] Describe capabilities of the system.
 - [ ] Some characteristics overlap with operational concerns.
 - [ ] Many categories, no comprehensive list - rapid ecosystem changes.
+- [ ] Look for factors that influence structure